rubenchristoffer/Mons-Game/README.md

 ## Download 🌎
 1. Find and download the desired version and target platform under [releases](https://github.com/rubenchristoffer/Mons-Game/releases).
 1. Unzip compressed archive.
 1. Run the Mons executable.
 If on Windows, Windows Defender might warn against 'potential threat' because the executable is not signed.
-To start the game, click on ```More Info -> Run Anyway```.
+To start the game, click on ```More info -> Run anyway```.

 ## Tools 🔧
 Game Engine: Unity